Vibe Coding

 After I got over my initial horror that she had been wondering this for months and hadn’t asked sooner, I started to explain:

 Data engineering is getting data, cleaning data, reshaping data, validating data, and loading it into databases.
+Data science is all of that, plus analyzing the data and figuring out how to display it in a way that makes sense, and sometimes also building models and doing machine learning.

 Recruiting and Training Nontraditional Candidates

-Question: How come we don’t have more diversity at our company?
 This is one of those posts, I’m writing it because I keep hearing people asking the same questions over and over.
 I hear these questions at meetups and in Slack groups every week, and I hate seeing people trying to reinvent the wheel when it’s really not necessary.

 Postgres With Docker